The ApplyTexas Application: Everything You Need to Know

 You might be familiar with top Texas schools such as UT Austin or Baylor, but the ApplyTexas application provides you with nearly 60 colleges to choose from.
 If you’re a proud Texan or you’re hoping to move to the Lone Star State, it’s good to familiarize yourself with the application so you know what to expect.
 So, what sets ApplyTexas apart from the Common Application or the Coalition Application?
 Here is a look, section by section, at the different sections that make up ApplyTexas.

 ApplyTexas opens on the 1st of July and applications are due in early December, with different dates for different schools.
 You can’t start your application without knowing if the schools on your list use the ApplyTexas portal in the first place.
-Here’s a full list of all of the schools that are under the ApplyTexas system, with ApplyTexas-exclusive schools marked in bold:
+Check out the full list of all of the schools that are under the ApplyTexas system, with ApplyTexas-exclusive schools marked in bold, below.

 - Abilene Christian University